The Look of Love

 Now, I won't have a word said against 24 Hour Party People personally, but the oft raised complaint against that great film was that a viewer needed to have some knowledge of Wilson, Factory et al so elliptical and chaotically sporadic was the narrative.
-Eleven years on, The Look Of Love follows that same pattern/style and, as savvy as I like to think I am about 70s sexploitation and Paul Raymond, I must admit I didn't know the full story (unlike I did with Factory) and so the gaps or sweeping over of some story strands were a little frustrating this time around, with characters appearing and disappearing (Simon Bird as Debbie Raymond's husband) and often not really being explained at all (David Walliams man of the cloth, Shirley Henderson and Kieran O'Brien's...what, fellow club owners?)
+Eleven years on, The Look Of Love follows that same pattern/style and, as savvy as I like to think I am about 70s sexploitation and Paul Raymond, I must admit I didn't know the full story (unlike I did with Factory) and so the gaps, or the sweeping over of some strands in the story, were a little frustrating this time around.
+Too many characters appear and disappear (Simon Bird as Debbie Raymond's husband) whilst others are often not really explained or properly introduced at all (David Walliams' seedy man of the cloth, and Shirley Henderson and Kieran O'Brien as...what, fellow club owners?)

-Of the rest of the cast, Chris Addison goes hell for leather at distancing himself away from the inneffectual Olli Reeder from The Thick Of It with his performance as the coke addicted bon vivant bearded pornographer Tony Power, Anna Friel is solid as Raymond's wife Jean, and Tamsin Egerton is far more beautiful and sweet as Fiona Richmond than Fiona Richmond ever was.
+Of the rest of the cast, Chris Addison goes hell for leather at distancing himself away from the inneffectual Olli Reeder from The Thick Of It with his performance as the coke addicted bon vivant bearded pornographer Tony Power, but it's not one that always rings true.
+Much better are Anna Friel as Raymond's wife Jean, and Tamsin Egerton as Fiona Richmond; although she is far more beautiful and than the real Fiona Richmond ever was.
 Some of the comedian cameos are a little laboured though; I'm not sure we needed Stephen Fry's barrister, Walliams' vicar, Matt Lucas mimicking Divine or Dara O'Briain having the difficult role of representing the whole of The Comic Strip Presents.

 The Look Of Love is a film that, whilst utterly spot on in its evocation of the era, is frank and unflinching in its depiction of drug abuse and pornography (much nudity abounds) and absolutely nailing what I imagine is Winterbottom's desire to put people's lives, warts and all, right up there on the screen in a very tangible and honest way, only ever hints at greatness.
 It will, for me, remain in 24 Hour Party People's shadow.